g-b-f/smart_home/README.md

 - maybe use annotations on functions
 - check for `.is_connected()`
 - emit `logger.warning()` upon failure
-- somehow comvert class into ineffective version if unable to connect
+- somehow convert class into ineffective version if unable to connect
   - replace `__get_atribute__`?

 Add tests